Home » Destinations » Europe » Croatia » Fort Lovrijenac Dubrovnik The Crown Jewel of the Adriatic Coast

 A Short History of Fort Lovrijenac

-Historians generally agree that the actual construction of the fortress took place between 1018 and 1038.
-But the story behind the building of this fort is even more captivating.
+Historians agree that the fortress construction began during the period between 1018 and 1038.
+The story behind this fort’s construction becomes even more fascinating than what is known.

 A Bold Response to Venetian Ambitions